mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 Thus I am not suggesting that these styles make up a ridgid typology to be replicated in other settings, instead, in line with Gutierrez and Rogoff [-@gutierrez_cultural_2003, p.20] , that the process of co-constructing understanding and communication about learning styles can "support the changing nature of participation and the forms of assistance provided in joint activity."

-####  MoE

-One area of research which was explored in this learning design but which has needed to be deprioritise is that of Mantle of the Expert and the permission to play and experiment which the drama process advocates.

-While a fuller exploration of how this was put into practice in P3 via a narrative which wrapped around the making activity, it is relevant to the use of side missions, and the possibility for character exploration in terms of a maker type.

-NOTE
-Link to other research on permisison structures, confidence, inclusion, permission to play

 ### Limitations of observations and careful statements of potential